A list of famous influential women. Including women’s rights activists, female poets, musicians, politicians

 Anne Frank (1929-1945) – Anne Frank’s diary is one of the most widely read books in the world.
 It reveals the thoughts of a young, yet surprisingly mature 13-year-old girl, confined to a secret hiding place.
 “Despite everything, I believe that people are really good at heart.”

 Germaine Greer (1939 – ) Leading feminist icon of the 1960s and 1970s Germaine Greer enjoys raising contentious issues.
-In particular her book “The Female Eunuch” was a defining manifesto for the feminist movement, which proved influential from the 1960s onwards.
+In particular her book “The Female Eunuch” was a defining manifesto for the feminist movement, which proved influential in the 1960s.

 Wangari Maathai (1940 – 2011 ) Kenyan born environmentalist, pro-democracy activist and women’s rights campaigner.
 Awarded Nobel Peace Prize for efforts to prevent conflict through protection of scarce resources.

-Betty Williams (1943 – ) Together with Mairead Corrigan, Betty Williams campaigned passionately to bring an end to the sectarian violence of Northern Ireland.
+Betty Williams (1943 – ) Together with Mairead Corrigan, Betty Williams campaigned to bring an end to the sectarian violence of Northern Ireland.
 They founded the Community for Peace and were awarded the Nobel Peace Prize in 1977 (post dated for 1976)

-Billie Jean King (1943 – ) One of the greatest female athletes Billie Jean King was one of the greatest female tennis champions who battled for equal pay for women.
+Billie Jean King (1943 – ) One of the greatest female athletes Billie Jean King was one of the greatest female tennis champions who also battled for equal pay for women.
 She won 67 professional titles including 20 titles at Wimbledon.

 Shirin Ebadi (1947- ) An Iranian lawyer, Ebadi has fought for human rights in Iran – representing political dissidents and founding initiatives to promote democracy and human rights.
 Awarded the Nobel Peace Prize in 2003.

-Benazir Bhutto (1953 – 2007) Benazir Bhutto was the first female prime minister of a Muslim country.
+Benazir Bhutto (1953 – 2007) The first female prime minister of a Muslim country.
 She helped to move Pakistan from a dictatorship to democracy becoming Prime Minister in 1988.
 She sought to implement social reforms, in particular helping women and the poor.
 She was assassinated in 2007.

 Oprah Winfrey (1954 – ) – Influential talk show host, Oprah Winfrey was the first women to own her own talk show host.
 Her show and book club is tremendously influential, usually focusing on issues facing American women.